tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 - *START*: Compute the Compound Device Identifier (CDI).
 If we have a registered verification digest, verify that the app we are about to start is indeed the correct app.
+This also means that a prospective management app is now verified.

   Clean up firmware data structures, enable the system calls, and start the app, which ends the firmware state machine.
 Hardware